 Still, there’s a workaround—for most services.
 Because the Nest Hub Max has Chromecast built in, you can stream content from those services that support it to the Nest Hub Max.
 Unfortunately, Netflix is not one of them.

 With the Amazon Echo Show, you can watch Prime Video, music videos from Vevo, or live TV and sports with a Hulu subscription.

 You can also use the Max’ 6.5-MP camera as a Nest cam; while not as fully featured as Google’s security camera—there’s no night vision, for instance—it can serve in a pinch, in a room where you don’t want to install another camera.

-Swipe down from the top of the Nest Hub Max’s display, and, depending on the number of smart lights, thermostats, and other smart home gadgets you have connected to Google Home, you’re greeted with an array of icons that let you control all those devices.
+Swipe down from the top of the Nest Hub Max’s display, and, depending on the number of smart lights, thermostats, and other best Google Home compatible devices you own, you’re greeted with an array of icons that let you control them.

 Here, it’s easy to switch lights on or off, dial up the temperature, and even look in on compatible security cameras and video doorbells.
 Sadly, none of Ring’s devices work with Google.

 The Nest Hub Max also supports Thread, a IoT communications protocol for low-power smart home devices.
 While the Thread group includes companies such as Apple, Amazon, Lutron, LG, and more, there aren’t many products that have Thread; the Nest X Yale smart lock is one of the only devices that use it.

 The Echo Show has Zigbee built in, so you can use it as a smart home hub for devices like Philips Hue lights, smart locks, and other smart home gadgets.

 Google Nest Hub Max review: Verdict